Combined Honours in Social Sciences

 Geography includes human geography and a range of modules concerned with geographical theory and methods as well as special topics in urban transformation, environmental change, development, and hazard and risk.

-International Relations and Politics includes politics in Europe, the USA, the Middle East and the Far East, as well as the history of political thought, or international relations, with a special emphasis on the Middle East and the Far East, and Middle Eastern and Islamic studies.
+Politics and International Relations includes politics in Europe, the USA, the Middle East and the Far East, as well as the history of political thought and international relations.

 Sociology includes theories and methods, social structures, social policy, social exclusion, and the sociology of health, the city, and popular music.